rafiq10/design-patterns-in-go/README.md

 - It allows, through the types, accessing the methods of builders that refer to the single fields of the principal struct
 - Itallos chaining the methods to set the fields (in any order)

+## 2.3 Builder Parameter
+- Hide the objects behind the builder and API's user doesn't touch the object directly
+- It forces the API client to use builder instead of the object directly
+- The builder ensures the object is constructed correctly
+- The API client has to provide the action function that initializes email object through the builder
+- The sendMailImpl function uses the email object hidden behind the builder
+- We use the fluent interface to construct the email thorough the builder

+## 2.4 Functinal Builder
+- functional programming with builder pattern in go
+- enables delayed application
+- the builder instead of just doing the modifications in place can keep a list of actions, or list of changes to perform upon the object that is being constructed
+- with the .Build() we create the default implementation of the object and we apply the actions stored on the object

+## 3. FACTORY
+A component responsible solely for the wholesale (no-piecewise) creation of object.

+- ways of controlling how an object is constructed
+- Motivation: object creation becomes too complicated
+- If there are a lot of elements to initialize we may want to give some default values to some elements
+- Wholesale object creation (non-piecewise, unlike Builder) can be outsourced to:
+    * A separate function (Factory Function, a.k.a.
+Constructor)
+    * A separate struct (Factory)